docrails-tw/guides/source/zh-TW/asset_pipeline.md

 ./configure --with-http_gzip_static_module
 ```

-If you're compiling nginx with Phusion Passenger you'll need to pass that option
+If you're compiling NGINX with Phusion Passenger you'll need to pass that option
 when prompted.

 A robust configuration for Apache is possible but tricky; please Google around.